diferma0151/sample_repo/developers/RepositoryAccess.md

-# Repository Access and Command Execution (Planned)
+# Repository Access and Command Execution

 **This feature is UNDER DEVELOPMENT.**